 - An expensive bread knife, but with quality to make it worth the cost

 - Cannot be sharpened, but the blade is designed to stay sharp and last for years

 3. Victorinox Swiss Army 8-Inch Serrated Bread Knife

-If you’re a mid-range type person that prefers to purchase middle of the line rather than the low or high end, we recommend giving the Victorinox Bread Knife with a Fibrox handle a whirl.
+If you’re a mid-range type of person that prefers to purchase middle-of-the-line rather than low or high-end, we recommend giving the Victorinox Bread Knife with a Fibrox handle a whirl.
 This bread knife is your average quality bread knife with an average price tag as well.

 - 8-Inch Serrated Blade, available in other lengths as well

 The Victorinox is labeled as a Swiss Army bread knife because it is a very versatile knife.
 The serrated edges allow you to seamlessly cut all types of bread with ease while also allowing you to cut soft fruits and veggies without squashing them.

 The serrated edges of the blade provide control and a soft cut so that you can work with your delicate cutting surfaces but also have the strength to work through those harder cutting surfaces and tough crusts of bread.